 You’re not dealing with some kindergarten kids here.
 The students in B.Tech are young people – full of energy and vigour.
 You can’t suppress them.
 That’s idiotic.

-The lesson here is that you must be willing to go that extra mile for your students.
+The lesson here for you as a teacher is that you must be willing to go that extra mile for your students.
 You may not succeed in many of your endeavours, but you’re most likely to succeed at some if you cared enough.

 8. You Can Make Difference as a Teacher.
 Just Don’t Lose Heart